carlosonunez/obs-installer-for-apple-silicon/README.md

 1. Clone this repository: `git clone https://github.com/carlosonunez/obs-installer-for-apple-silicon`, then
 2. Install: `cd obs-installer-for-apple-silicon && ./install.sh`

+**NOTE**: This script downloads OBS and its dependencies for you.
+If you wish to keep them after installation completes, run this instead:
+`REMOVE_INSTALLATION_DIRS=false ./install.sh`

 ## Problems?
 Feedback?

 Please raise a GitHub issue with any feedback, questions, or concerns!
 Note that this project